aep-dev/api-linter/docs/rules/0004/resource-path-field.md

 ## Details

-This rule scans all messages that have a `google.api.resource` annotation, and complains if the `path` field is missing or if it is any type other than singular `string`.
+This rule scans all messages that have a `aep.api.resource` annotation, and complains if the `path` field is missing or if it is any type other than singular `string`.